 - Summer ShuttleBus: Drives from the airport to the center of Billund

-The ShuttleBus is free – just hop on.
+The ShuttleBus is free – just hop on and off.
 As for the normal lines, you can buy a ticket when you get on the bus, or you can do it on your phone in advance.
 The FlixBus usually requires a prior reservation.

-Car rental can be arranged in the airport, as there are six rental companies in the airport.
-You can rent your car upon arrival and deliver it again when you’re flying home.
-It is cheapest if you book your car in advance, but it is possible to just show up and find a car once you land in Billund.
+Car rental can be arranged at the airport, as there are six rental companies present at BLL.
+You can rent your car upon arrival and return it again when you’re flying home.
+You’ll get the best price if you book your car rental in advance.
+But it’s still possible to just show up and find a car once you land in Billund.

 Hotels near Billund Airport

-If you have an early flight, if you’re just staying in Billund for one day, or if you simply prefer being close to the airport, you have one option.
+If you have an early flight, if you’re staying in Billund for just one day, or if you simply prefer being close to the airport, you have one good option.

-Zleep Hotel is located just five minutes away (walking).
-You can check in at any time during the day.
-The hotel is very convenient if the airport location is important to you.
-It’s a nice and modern hotel with nice facilities, although not a luxurious hotel.
+Zleep Hotel Billund is located just five minutes away (on foot).
+You can check in and out at any time.
+The hotel is very convenient if the location near the airport is important to you.
+It’s a nice modern hotel with excellent facilities, although not a luxurious hotel.
 Previous visitors rate it 4 out of 5 on average.

-There are 163 rooms in total and the hotel is handicap-friendly.
-Zleep Hotel offers free Wi-Fi, gym and storage for your baggage.
-It also has a restaurant, a bar and a café, so you can always get something to eat or drink.
-If you are bringing a car, you can park it in the airport while staying with the hotel.
+There are 163 rooms and the hotel is handicap-friendly.
+Zleep Hotel offers free Wi-Fi, a gym, and storage for your luggage.
+It also has a restaurant, a bar, and a café, so you can always get something to eat or drink.
+If you are bringing a car, you can park it at the airport while staying at the hotel.

-Aside from Zleep Hotel, which is the closest to the airport, you can also choose one of the local hotels in Billund – for example, close to the Legoland.
-It will require you to take a bus or drive to the airport when you’re leaving, but the distance is still relatively short, so it will be a quick trip.
+Aside from Zleep Hotel, which is the closest to the airport, you can also choose one of the local hotels in Billund – for example, close to Legoland.
+It will require you to take a bus – or drive to the airport when you’re going back and forth, but the distance is still relatively short, so it will be a quick trip.
 Get an overview of the best hotels in Billund here.